jsamr/colab/packages/serrurier/README.md

     // [optional] The exception that will be thrown.
 Only reporters listening for this exception will be called upon assertion failures.
     // Default to SecurityException for 'DefaultCadenas' and ValidationException for 'MethodParamsCadenas'.
     // You shall use the utility function `Serrurier.createException` if you need to create your own.
+    // They inherit Meteor.Error and can be thrown from server to client via callabcks.
     ExceptionClass: MyException
     doesAssertionFails: function( myArg ) {
         // Does it need to throw an exception ?